 You Sure You Can’t You Have It All?

-Some my students believe, as I once did, that they’ll be the fierce few to land a full-time writing professorship.
-I do have colleagues who reeled cushy teaching gigs, some with no more talent and even less effort than the rest of us.
-Some of them enjoy low teaching loads, publish regularly, and jet-set on book tours.
+Some my students believe, as I once did, that they’ll be the fierce few to score a full-time writing professorship.
+I do have colleagues who reeled cushy tenure-track teaching posts, some with no more talent and who put in even less effort than the rest of us.
+Some even have low teaching loads, publish regularly, and jet-set on book tours.
 A few.
 Mostly men.
 But maybe that’s just my circle.

-Most of the full-time professors in my orbit, male and female, are among the unhappiest writers I know.
-In our lifetime, the business model has driven the fat-cat writing professor to the brink of extinction.
-“I’ve been here twenty-five years,” said a woman who I thought was living my dream job.
-She’s the head of creative writing at a small liberal arts college.
-“And to mark this anniversary they invited me to a luncheon and scheduled it during one of my classes so I couldn’t come.”
-For twenty-five years, she’d devoted herself to her students rather than her muse.
-And all they gave her was a crappy plaque.
+Most of the full-time professors in my orbit, however, male and female, are among the unhappiest writers I know.
+The business model has driven the fat-cat writing professor to the brink of extinction.
+“I’ve been here twenty-five years,” said a woman I thought was living my dream job as the head of creative writing at a small liberal arts college.
+“And to mark the occasion they invited me to a luncheon scheduled during one of my classes.”
+For twenty-five years, she’d devoted herself to students rather than her muse, and all she got was a luncheon she couldn’t attend and a crappy plaque.

-Because teaching and advising in the language arts draw on the same creative energies as does writing, the well runs dry.
+Because teaching and advising in the language arts draw on the same creative energies as writing, the well runs dry for people teaching four to six courses a semester.
 Years, and then decades, pass, and my colleagues don’t quite manage to publish the way they’d hoped.
-They break their backs doing cartwheels to get tenure, which is basically permission to keep the job you’ve been doing above and beyond and brilliantly well.
-More and more often, the answer is no. Tenure is expensive and not on the university’s plan to dump mountains of student loan money into a few administrator’s pockets.
-So, my friends and their families have to pull up stakes, pull up roots, lick wounds, and compete with 300-500 other applicants for the next questionably desirable teaching gig.
-Especially if they’re married to other professors, quite a few couples end up living in different states.
-Over a beer, a tower of papers to grade looming under the lamplight at home, my enviably tenured writing professor friends say they’re going to retire early.
-Then, then, they’ll be able write.
+They break their backs doing cartwheels to get tenure, which is basically permission to keep the job you’ve been over-doing brilliantly well.
+More and more often, the answer is no. Tenure is expensive, there are a few hundred hungry youngsters in line to do the job for less, and you aren’t part the university’s plan to siphon student loan money into administrator’s pockets.
+So, my friends and their families pull up stakes and compete with 300-500 other applicants for the next questionably desirable teaching gig.
+It’s not uncommon for dual-career couples to have to live in separate states.
+Avoiding the tower of papers to grade, my enviably tenured writing professor friends will have a beer with my sometimes and say they’re going to retire early.
+Then, they say, then they’ll be able write.

 Option #1—Get a Real Job